southworks/botbuilder-js/docs/FunctionalTests/functional_tests_on_bots_from_scratch_to_ci.md

 At the end, you will learn how to:

-- Create a basic Echo bot
+- Create a test bot
-- Create a functional test using Mocha as test suite
+- Create a functional test using [Mocha](https://mochajs.org/) as a test suite
-- Set up an Azure CI for Deploying a bot and running functional the functional tests
+- Set up an [Azure CI](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) for Deploying a bot and running the functional tests

 ## Create a test bot